Nonresident aliens: Your guide to navigating the COVID-19 CARES Act Stimulus Payments

 Who can help me file an amended US tax return?

-You can easily amend your 2018 or 2019 US tax return using Sprintax!
+You can easily amend your US tax return using Sprintax!

 You can check our step by step guide to using Sprintax to amend your tax return.